rajnandinitikkal/AI-Tools/Readme.md

 ### 3. [Replit](https://replit.com/)
 Description: Generate, edit, and explain code with Replit AI.Collaborate in our real-time multiplayer editor.Build, test, and deploy directly from the browser.
 ### 4. [Soursegraphy Cody](https://about.sourcegraph.com/cody)
+Description: Cody is the most powerful and accurate AI coding assistant for writing, fixing, and maintaining code.

 ### 5. [AskCodi](https://www.askcodi.com/)
 Description: AskCodi is an AI-powered code assistant designed to help developers write code faster and with less effort.
 ### 6. [Codiga](https://www.codiga.io/)